willstepp/writings/hunger/hunger.md

 Because the hunters were so excited to be going home the journey took four days instead of five.
 When they rounded the hill and saw the wooden gates their hearts grew large and they quickened their pace even more.
 A lookout spotted them and let out a call through the village.
 They opened both gates and all the families met them there.

 Mika’s mother was there, standing with his aunt and nephews.
 She hugged her son then looked him up and down.
 His skin was darker from long days in the sun.
-His hair mattted and dirty from many days without cleaning.
+His hair matted and dirty from many days without cleaning.
 She ruffled his hair and kissed him on the forehead.

 My son, the hunter.

 I swear he has grown by two inches, one of his aunts remarked.

+Mika blushed.

 I am happy to see you safe, my son.
-Everyone in the village now knows me as the mother of Mika the hunter with the truest aim.
+Everyone in the village now knows me as the mother of Mika, the hunter with the truest aim.
 I am so proud of you.

-The boy blushed and they walked home together.
+They walked home together and Mika told her about all the things he had done that week.

 That evening a feast was held with meat roasted on spits and potatoes boiled.
 The days of panic had passed when they found plenty of food in the neighboring valley.
 A stockpile of dried and salted meat had already been stored.

 There was dancing.
 There was a large circle where the young people sang together.
 The boys and girls sang and beat on skin drums and danced to the rhythmic music inside the circle.
 The girls sang songs about love.
 Leoti was there.
 She saw Mika but was very shy.
 She stood near him but did not look in his direction.
 When he saw her he touched her shoulder.

 They faced one another.
 Mika had never seen her so beautiful.
-Her dark, smooth hair pulled to one side, the light from the fire illuminating her soft cheeks.
-Hunting deer in the valley did not make him nearly as nervous as he was around her.
+Her dark, smooth hair draped down side of her deerskin dress, the light from the fire illuminating her soft cheeks.
+Hunting  in the valley did not make him nearly as nervous as he was around her.

 Hello, Leoti, Mika said.
 We returned today, from the valley.

-Yes, my eyes and ears work fine, she answered.
+Yes, my eyes and ears still work, she answered.

 Then she walked away as if she were uninterested in speaking to him.
 But was that a smile on the corner of her mouth?
 In the dark it was hard to tell.
 Mika followed her.